 No doubt that something worth having the protection of UNESCO must be a cut above the rest.

 When history converges with location and sheer beauty, the result is a place nothing short of significant.
-This magic formula applies for eleven sites throughout Switzerland that enjoy UNESCO World Heritage status.
+This magic formula applies for twelve sites throughout Switzerland that enjoy UNESCO World Heritage status.

 The Old City of Bern